 The account owner (or a team member with Admin access) will need to connect each clients’ social accounts.
 It is not possible to invite clients to connect their own social accounts, without also giving them access to your other clients’ social accounts.

 Due to the lack of Admin capabilities on most social networks, you will need to have the clients’ log in details in order to connect the account to Buffer Publish.
-For Facebook Pages and Groups, LinkedIn Pages, and Google+ Pages, you can authenticate it through your own personal account, assuming you have the required Admin or Managerial permissions.
+For Facebook Pages and Groups, and LinkedIn Pages, you can authenticate it through your own personal account, assuming you have the required Admin or Managerial permissions.

 |Social account||What you'll need|